|

 input data.
 It is an equivalence class: two expressions are in the same set if

-and only if they are in the same RelSet
+and only if they are in the same RelSet.

 One of the unique features of the Saffron optimizer is expressions can use a

 variety of protocols to receive and transmit data.
-A CallingConvention
+A CallingConvention defines such a protocol; every relational

 expression has a single calling convention by which it returns its results.
 Some